What’s your relationship’s financial compatibility score?

 - How much debt do you have and of what sort?

-Debt is an uncomfortable subject for every one of us, but you need to know how much your partner owes and to whom before you combine finances – especially through marriage since you can inherit that debt.
+Debt is an uncomfortable subject for every one of us, but you need to know how much your partner owes and to whom before you combine finances – especially through marriage since you can inherit that debt which is one of the reasons we recommend this new blog post about where to get help contesting a will no win no fee.
 It’s also important to discuss your credit scores and how you can work to build them together if need be.

 - How much money do you make?

 Like debt, income can be a touchy subject, but if you are going to combine financial lives you need to know how much is coming in.
 Appearances can be deceiving, so it’s important to get a clear statement of your partner’s income before making decisions such as how much rent you can afford or whether you should sell your car and only use one.